WMNF incident database

 Mount Lafayette

-Mount Lafayette appears in 22 documented incidents in this database — 15 survived and 5 fatal.
-The causes that recur most here are lost, hypothermia, exposure.
+As of 2026, 5 people have died hiking Mount Lafayette in the documented record — out of 23 incidents in this database, 16 of which were survived.
+This counts hiking and backcountry incidents only — widely-cited mountain death tolls that include railway, auto-road, and aviation accidents run higher.
+The causes that recur most here are lost, fall, hypothermia.
 Higher counts partly reflect how heavily a peak is hiked, not just how dangerous it is — it’s hiked safely far more often than not, but it rewards real preparation.

 Incidents